 Ok, so the full title of the book is Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, but it seemed a bit long for a headline.
 Another instant classic, this one is aimed more specifically at early stage SaaS businesses, but any “high-tech” professional will benefit from reading.
 In the book, Geoffrey Moore (who has advised a number of companies you may have heard of, like Salesforce, Microsoft, Google, and Splunk) shines a spotlight on the challenges start-up companies face transitioning from early adopting to mainstream customers.
 You’ll walk away from this one a whole lot more aware of how your customers, market, and product fit (or don’t fit) together.

-Ok, so this episode of B2B Growth is not exactly one of my favorite product marketing resources, I’m very happy to have been a guest on the B2B Growth podcast and quite hopeful that listeners will get some value out of it.
+Ok, so this episode of B2B Growth is not exactly one of our favorite product marketing resources.
+But I’m very happy to have been a guest on the B2B Growth podcast and quite hopeful that listeners will get some value out of it.
 In 3 Ways Product Marketers are Your Company’s Secret Weapon, I go a bit deeper than this post into the core responsibilities of product marketers, the skills that I believe to be most valuable (spoiler: being able to produce a really great powerpoint is not on the list), and give my hot take on the future of this whole “product marketing” thing.

 Eric heads up Marketing at Appcues.
 When he isn't helping companies become more product-led, he’s likely to be found keeping up with his wife and 2 children, exploring the White Mountains with his dog Barley, or fermenting things at home.